AnticOwl/anticowl.github.io/_Wip/2025-03-03-MirrorsEdge.md

 ## About Reshade
-If you installed the `mmultiplayer` mod, and if reshade is installed, the gamee will not start correctly.
+If you installed the `MMultiplayer` mod, and if reshade is installed, the gamee will not start correctly.
 For this, you will need to rename `d3d9.dll` to `dinput8.dll`.
 You will then be able to use ReShade in conjunction with the multiplayer mod.

 <style>